e280/authlocal/readme.md

 - On your app, the login button opens an *authduo.org* popup for users to select/create an identity
 - Your app gets back an access token via postmessage — boom, they're logged in
 - Your app never touches the user's cryptographic keys, keeping things secure
-- Your own API microservices can verify the acecss tokens cryptographically
+- Your own API microservices can verify the tokens cryptographically
 - Zero-cost for you and your users

 ### [Authduo.org](https://authduo.org/) is for convenience, not vendor lock-in!